-Chia pudding is my go-to dessert because it’s incredibly healthy AND delicious.
-There are 101 ways to make chia pudding (maybe more) but today I want to share a few of my favorite combinations and how you can get super creative with your own pudding concoctions.
+Chia pudding is my go-to dessert because it’s nutritious AND delicious.
+There are 101 ways to make chia pudding (maybe more), but today I want to share a few of my favorite combinations and how you can get super creative with your own pudding concoctions.
 I am sure these easy chia seed pudding recipes will become your new favorites.

 The Basics of Chia Pudding

-Once you’ve got the basic principles of chia pudding down you’ll be able to create any combination of flavors you can imagine.
+Once you’ve got the basic principles of chia pudding down, you’ll create any combination of flavors you can imagine.

 Chia Seed Health Benefits:

-To start with, one ounce of chia seeds really packs a punch fiber in the fiber department.
+To start with, one ounce of chia seeds packs a punch fiber in the fiber department.
 One ounce is equivalent to about 2 tablespoons of chia seeds.
-In 2 tablespoons of chia seeds you will provide your body with 11 grams of fiber.
-In case you didn’t know this, fiber helps keep you full.
-So by increasing your fiber intake, you will feel fuller for a longer period of time in between meals.
+In 2 tablespoons of chia seeds, you will provide your body with 11 grams of fiber.
+If you didn’t know this, fiber helps keep you full.
+So by increasing your fiber intake, you will feel fuller for longer between meals.
 So, no more growling stomachs in that morning meeting.
 That is why this cookie dough overnight oat recipe is perfect for a filling breakfast.

-Chia seeds also contain a decent amount of protein and since this is a seed, this would be a great protein option for vegans or vegetarians.
+Chia seeds also contain decent amounts of protein, and since this is a seed, this would be an excellent protein option for vegans or vegetarians.
 The ancient Mayan word for strength is “chia”.
-Chia seeds definitely live up to that quality these little seeds pack a big nutritional punch.
-They are such a great energy boosting ingredient to add into any dish.
-Studies have also found that by consuming chia seeds can help lower cardiovascular risks by up to 17%.
-There is also some benefits to reduced cholesterol levels, weight loss, and increased satiety by adding in chia seeds into the diet (1).
+Chia seeds definitely live up to that quality.
+These little seeds pack a substantial nutritional punch.
+They are such a great energy-boosting ingredient to add to any dish.
+Studies have also found that consuming chia seeds can help lower cardiovascular risks by up to 17%.
+There are also benefits to reduced cholesterol levels, weight loss, and increased satiety by adding chia seeds into the diet (1).

 Calcium | Manganese| Magnesium | Phosphorus | Zinc | Vitamin B3 | Vitamin B1 | Vitamin B2 | Fiber | Antioxidants | Protein | Omega-3 Fatty Acids